 Satin and other shiny fabrics can be ironed on the right side, but it’s better to iron silk on the wrong side.

-But I made burn out tests and results were positive, I had organza from pure silk for sure.
+But I made burnout tests and the results were positive, I had organza from pure silk for sure.
 So I started to use this fabric as a press cloth and was never disappointed.
-The main thing is that I can clearly see through the fabric where I am ironing and I can easily avoid that awful creases that form sometimes and can spoil the whole garment.
+The main thing is that I can clearly see through the fabric where I am ironing and I can easily avoid the awful creases that form sometimes and can spoil the whole garment.

 Moreover, with organza as the press cloth, I am able to avoid those terrible watermarks that a steam iron sometimes produces out of nowhere.

-So I highly recommend buying quite cheap organza silk fabric (well, really, it is not costly silk fabric somehow) and use it as a press cloth.
+So I highly recommend buying quite cheap organza silk fabric (well, really, it is not costly silk fabric somehow) and using it as a press cloth.

 Anyway, it is best to always pre-treat your silk fabric using the manner in which you intend to care for the garment.
 This pre-treatment before cutting and sewing with ensure longer life of your garment.

 How to wash silk garments and bedding

 Now their experience is almost lost.
 How many silk garments do you have?
-And even you have some silk dress or a blouse you don’t wash it, right?
+And even if you have a silk dress or a blouse you don’t wash it, right?
 You go to a dry cleaner.

 But if you can sew you can make as many silk dresses as you want and then you will need to know how to wash them.